reppard/songbook/_posts/2017-02-25-im_losing_my_mind.md

 ---
 layout: post
-title:  "I'm Losing My Mind"
+title:  "i'm losing my mind"
 ---
-### D, Bm, G, A
 ```
+title:  "i'm losing my mind"
+author: Reppard Walker

+D, Bm, G, A

-People say that I'm losing my mind
+people say that i'm losing my mind

-But I know it ain't me
-This old damn world is just spinning to slow
+but i know it ain't me this old damn world is just spinning to slow

-Yeah, I think I'm doing fine
+yeah, i think i'm doing fine

-If Mona could see me
-She'd probably turn up her nose
+if mona could see me she'd probably turn up her nose

-No she wont listen to me
+no she wont listen to me

-Why does her memory rot in my soul?
+why does her memory rot in my soul?

-The darkness don't listen to me
+the darkness don't listen to me

-If I had half a mind
+if i had half a mind

-I'd probably blow it away
+i'd probably blow it away

-I think I done lost my mind
+i think i done lost my mind

-Somewhere between here
-And mushrooms down in Strawberry Grove
+somewhere between here and mushrooms down in strawberry grove

-To get it back it just might take a little time
+to get it back it just might take a little time

-Some big laughing bird
-Just flew by, snatched it right out my nose
+some big laughing bird just flew by, snatched it right out my nose

-Now his madness consumes me
+now his madness consumes me

-Why does his song sing in my soul?
+why does his song sing in my soul?

-The darkness don't listen to me
+the darkness don't listen to me

-I use to have a mind
+i use to have a mind

-But then I blew it away
+but then i blew it away

-I think I done lost my mind
+i think i done lost my mind
 ```